 Matthew Clegg’s first full-length collection is a book in three parts, each comprising a different approach to ideas of crisis, journey and imaginative crossing.
 Fugue (which includes poems from his earlier Nobody Sonnets) presents a journey from the periphery towards points off the map.
 Edgelands (revised from the earlier matchbox and pamphlet editions) maps a border territory, while Chinese Lanterns finds the Edgelands poet returning changed (or estranged) before preparing for a new departure.
 West North East is an impossible compass direction: a direction only manifest in an imagined or re-imagined world.
 See the West North East microsite for poems, recordings and details of events.

 2011.
-Pamphlet comprising seven long poems.
-CD includes the seven poems recorded on location in Leeds, 12 June 2010.
+36-page pamphlet comprising seven long poems.
+40-minute CD includes the seven poems recorded on location in Leeds, 12 June 2010.
 Click here to listen to the first poem in the sequence.
 Click here to view a short film accompanying the second poem in the sequence.

 2007.
-Limited edition pamphlet with hand-stamped cover.
+Limited edition hand-finished pamphlet with hand-stamped cover.
 Sequence of twelve sonnets.
 Pamphlet includes limited edition postcard.
 Click here to read ‘Think Positive’.
 A revised and expanded version of ‘Officer’ appears in Matthew Clegg’s third collection, Cazique; click here for more information (and to order the book).

 2006 (revised 2008).
 CD comprises twelve sonnets (two sequences: Nobody Sonnets and Pups) recorded on location in Hillsborough, Sheffield in August 2008.
 Revised versions of all eight Nobody Sonnets appear in West North East.
 Listen to Watchers and Fishing by the trunk road.